Spectrometer Configuration Options

 SLIT WIDTH: Defining Resolution

+We offer a 25 μm slit as standard for most of our spectrometers, and 15 & 50 μm slits as options to achieve better resolution or more throughput, respectively.
 Sensitivity and resolution are competing factors when choosing slit size.
-A larger slit allows more light to enter the spectrometer, increasing sensitivity for low-light applications such as fluorescence.
+A larger slit allows more light to enter the spectrometer, increasing sensitivity for low-light applications.
 Resolution improves, however, as slit width is reduced (though not always linearly).
-We offer 10, 25, and 50 μm slits for many of our spectrometers, and can advise on the best choice for your application.
 Due to the high sensitivity of our low f/# spectrometer designs, it is often possible to use a smaller slit width than would be required with a typical f/4 spectrometer, allowing you to achieve higher resolution.

 How you interface with your Raman sample depends not only on whether you value convenience or configurability, but also on the data quality you require.
 See below for some quick tips, or reach our sample coupling tech note to learn how to get more out of our many sample coupling & configuration options.